 SciRIS-ii specifically seeks to

-- Identify transformative research opportunities
+- Identify transformative research opportunities,

-- Cultivate external engagements
+- Cultivate collaborations within OSU or external engagements,

 - Cultivate ideas that strengthen the research & innovation enterprise

 SciRIS-ii funds enable individual PIs to build and solidify relationships with research organizations external to the College.

 SciRIS-ii investments make faculty much more competitive for grants by providing them with the seed funding necessary to build bridges, demonstrate the feasibility of their ideas, and quicken the pace of scientific discovery.

 - Course buyout

 - Informal Science Education / Broadening Participation training